egemose/DroneVideoMeasure/docs/source/explanations/uploading_large_amounts_of_annotations.md

-# Explanation - Uploading large amounts of annotations
+# Uploading large amounts of annotations

 2024-04-30: Currently the process of uploading large amounts of annotations uses excessive amounts of memory.